INL Bureau · Office Profiles

 UN Reform

-Won adoption of alien smuggling resolution committing countries to strengthen border protections and dismantle smuggling networks.
+Won adoption of alien smuggling resolution committing countries to strengthen border protections and dismantle smuggling networks, and a follow-on resolution on combating corruption that facilitates alien smuggling.
+Will focus next on furthering implementation.

 Blocked China's Bid to Control UNODC